The Safest Places to Stay in Mexico City

 1) Historic Center/Zocalo

 The closest part of Mexico City to the International Airport is the Historic Center of town, also called the Zocalo.
-Here, you’ll find some of the city’s oldest buildings, beautiful architecture, & the oldest park in the city: lovely Alameda Park, next to the Palacio de Bellas Artes.
-The streets here teem with people (both locals and tourists) during the day, as many work in this district.
+Here, you’ll find some of the city’s oldest buildings, beautiful architecture, & the city’s oldest park: lovely Alameda Park, next to Palacio de Bellas Artes.
+The streets here teem with people (both locals and tourists) during the day, as many work here.
 But it’s much quieter at night, & can even feel desolate ~ which doesn’t make it my top choice if you’re looking for great restaurants & nightlife.

-My top two hotel picks for this area have their own gorgeous (rooftop!) restaurants…so the good news is: you won’t have to walk far for dinner.
-Check out the historic Gran Hotel Ciudad de Mexico, with its amazing location overlooking the Zocalo, or the romantic & slightly more modern Hotel Zocalo Central.
+My top two hotel picks for this area have their own gorgeous rooftop restaurants.
+So the good news is: you won’t have to walk far for dinner.
+Check out historic Gran Hotel Ciudad de Mexico ($140+), with its amazing location overlooking the Zocalo, or the romantic & slightly more modern Hotel Zocalo Central ($193+).

 The Safest Places to Stay in Mexico City, Girl WHo Travels the World